Marker-Inc-Korea/AutoRAG/README.md

 Making and evaluating all RAG modules is very time-consuming and hard to do.
 But without it, you will never know your own RAG pipeline is “fit” for your own use-case than other RAG methods.

-RAGround is a tool for benchmarking “your data” to conventional RAG methods.
+AutoRAG is a tool for benchmarking “your data” to conventional RAG methods.
 You can build evaluation dataset from your raw documents, and evaluate various RAG methods automatically.
 With that result, you can quickly find what is the best RAG pipeline to your own data.